Christopher Wool

 Christopher Wool (born 1955) is an American artist.
 Since the 1980s, Wool's art has incorporated issues surrounding post-conceptual ideas.
-He lives and works in New York City and Marfa, Texas, together with his wife and fellow painter Charline von Heyl.

 Early life and career

 Wool was born in Chicago, Illinois to Glorye and Ira Wool, a molecular biologist and a psychiatrist.
 He grew up in Chicago.
 In 1973, he moved to New York City and enrolled in Studio School studies with Jack Tworkov and Harry Krame.
 After a short period of formal training as a painter at the New York Studio School, he dropped out and immersed himself in the world of underground film and music.
 Between 1980 and 1984, he worked as part-time studio assistant to Joel Shapiro.

 Work

 Wool is best known for his paintings of large, black, stenciled letters on white canvases.
 Wool began to create word paintings in the late 1980s, reportedly after having seen graffiti on a brand new white truck.
 Using a system of alliteration, with the words often broken up by a grid system, or with the vowels removed (as in 'TRBL' or 'DRNK'), Wool's word paintings often demand reading aloud to make sense.